arrilot/laravel-widgets/README.md

 #### Using additional parameters

-You can also pass additional parameters to the `run()` function directly.
+You can also pass additional parameters to the `run()` function directly if you prefer this way.

 ```php
 {!!
 Widget::recentNews(['count' => 10], 'date', 'asc') !!}